sujalrabadiya/Web-Technology/CRUD-Operation/ERRORS.md

 ### **5. Testing & Postman Errors**
 - **Request Timeouts**
-  - Error: `ETIMEDOUT`
+  - Error: `ETIMEDOUT`\
+    `connect ECONNREFUSED 127.0.0.1:3000`
-  - Cause: Server is not responding within the expected time.
+  - Cause: Server is not responding within the expected time.  \
+    Server is not running.
   - Solution: Check if the server is running and listening on the correct port.

 - **Invalid Route or Endpoint Not Found**